In this article...

 Chapter 13 can stop the sheriff’s sale or foreclosure on your home.
 Your restructured payment plan will give you 3 to 5 years to catch up on mortgage payments.
 In Chapter 13 bankruptcy, you also may have the option to get rid of second or third mortgages on home equity loans.
 Chapter 13 also protects your property from certain claims or liens from contractors and can shelter non-exempt real estate that would probably be liquified in Chapter 7.

 Filing will stop repossession attempts on your vehicle and the loan interest, principal, or both can be lowered in Chapter 13 bankruptcy.
+For more information on this read our article Save Your Car and Home With a Zero Percent Chapter 13 Bankruptcy.

 Do I Have To Repay All My Debts In Chapter 13 Bankruptcy?